Oklahoma, Kentucky public schools close as thousands of teachers strike

 Oklahoma teachers, among the lowest paid in the nation, according to the National Education Association, have followed the tactic of teachers in West Virginia and Kentucky, who recently walked out to demand higher wages.

-West Virginia's 9-day strike resulted in a 5 percent raise for teachers.
+West Virginia's nine-day strike resulted in a 5 percent raise for teachers.
 Kentucky teachers continued to strike on Monday, leading to the shuttering of all public schools in the state.

 The Kentucky Education Association began Monday's rally at union headquarters in Frankfort.
 It will be followed by a march to the Capitol.